CS-DS-125/125book/py4e_rst/09-dictionaries.rst

    >>> print(eng2sp['two'])
    'dos'

-The key ``'two'`` always maps to the value “dos” so the order of the items doesn’t matter.
+The key ``'two'`` always maps to the value "dos" so the order of the items doesn’t matter.

 If the key isn’t in the dictionary, you get an exception: